 Some care facilities have been spared an outbreak of the virus so far.
 Enacting protective measures right away and training staff and residents about how to avoid the virus may have played a role.
 Some facilities tested staff and residents early in the outbreak and repeatedly, so that anyone infected could be separated from everyone else.

 Other factors in their success might include low rates of community spread, a lower number of residents, and halting new admissions (or requiring a two-week quarantine of any new residents).
 Some credit having staff agree to work in only one facility and providing pay raises to make this possible.

-Guidelines from the Centers for Medicare & Medicaid Services (CMS) and the Centers for Disease Control and Prevention (CDC) recommended certain restrictions: limiting visits, no communal dining or group activities, daily screening for symptoms or fever, requiring staff to wear masks.
+Guidelines from the Centers for Medicare and Medicaid Services (CMS) and the Centers for Disease Control and Prevention (CDC) recommended certain restrictions: limiting visits, no communal dining or group activities, daily screening for symptoms or fever, requiring staff to wear masks.
 Possibly, facilities that conscientiously followed these guidelines were more successful at avoiding outbreaks.
 In many states, outdoor visits are recommended because the risk of spreading the virus is lower outside.

 Some nursing homes are relaxing visitor restrictions